-- (i) no outstanding differences of opinion exist between the independent public accountants and management; - (ii) no material changes or modifications of accounting principles or practice exist which either the independent auditor or management wished to make and the other resisted; - (iii) the internal auditor, if the company has created such a function, confirms the continued encouragement and support from management; and - (iv) confirms that each has a right and duty of direct communication with the audit committee at any time. - Receive a report annually on expenses reported by the top elected officers of the corporation. - Review the corporation's annual financial statements and the independent public accountants' report thereon prior to publication of the statements. - Ensures the delivery of a report from the Audit Committee to the Board of Directors (the "Audit Committee Annual Report") disclosing whether or not, with respect to prior fiscal year: - (i) management has reviewed the audited financial statements with the Audit Committee, including a discussion of the quality of the accounting principles as applied and significant judgments affecting the Corporation's financial statements; - (ii) the independent public accountants have discussed with the Audit Committee the independent public accountants' judgments of the quality of those principles as applied and the judgments referenced in (i) above under the circumstances; - (iii) the members of Audit Committee have discussed among themselves, without management or the independent public accountants present, the information disclosed to the Audit Committee, in (i) and (ii) above; and - (iv) the Audit Committee, in reliance on review and discussions conducted with management and the independent public accountants pursuant to (i) and (ii) above, is satisfied that the Corporation's financial statements are fairly presented in conformity with Generally Accepted Accounting Principles (GAAP) in all material respects.
-Additionally, the Audit Committee shall ensure that the Annual Report of the Audit Committee is included in the Corporation's annual report to shareholders and Form 10-KSB Annual Report. - Reviews and discusses with the independent public accountants and a representative of the Corporation's financial management the financial information contained in the Corporation's Form 10-QSB Report prior to its filing and the Corporation's earnings announcements prior to release, including significant adjustments, management judgments and accounting estimates, significant new accounting policies and outside auditor disagreements with management. - Conducts special reviews at its own discretion within the parameters of its basic responsibilities or in other areas at the request of the Chairman of the Board or the Board of Directors. - Ensures the disclosure of the Audit Committee charter at least triennially in the annual report to stockholders and in the next annual report to shareholders after any significant amendment to that charter. - Reviews and updates the Audit Committee charter as conditions dictate, but at least triennially. - Periodically review globalization issues, strategies, related risks and controls related to foreign offices, joint ventures and alliances abroad.
+- (b) The Committee meets privately and individually with the Chief Executive Officer and Chief Financial Officer and the independent public accountants to determine that, among other items: - no outstanding differences of opinion exist between the independent public accountants and management; - (ii) no material changes or modifications of accounting principles or practice exist which either the independent auditor or management wished to make and the other resisted; - (iii) the internal auditor, if the company has created such a function, confirms the continued encouragement and support from management; and - (iv) confirms that each has a right and duty of direct communication with the audit committee at any time. - Receive a report annually on expenses reported by the top elected officers of the corporation. - Review the corporation's annual financial statements and the independent public accountants' report thereon prior to publication of the statements. - Ensures the delivery of a report from the Audit Committee to the Board of Directors (the "Audit Committee Annual Report") disclosing whether or not, with respect to prior fiscal year: - (i) management has reviewed the audited financial statements with the Audit Committee, including a discussion of the quality of the accounting principles as applied and significant judgments affecting the Corporation's financial statements; - (ii) the independent public accountants have discussed with the Audit Committee the independent public accountants' judgments of the quality of those principles as applied and the judgments referenced in (i) above under the circumstances; - (iii) the members of Audit Committee have discussed among themselves, without management or the independent public accountants present, the information disclosed to the Audit Committee, in (i) and (ii) above; and - (iv) the Audit Committee, in reliance on review and discussions conducted with management and the independent public accountants pursuant to (i) and (ii) above, is satisfied that the Corporation's financial statements are fairly presented in conformity with Generally Accepted Accounting Principles (GAAP) in all material respects.
+Additionally, the Audit Committee shall ensure that the Annual Report of the Audit Committee is included in the Corporation's annual report to shareholders and Form 10-KSB Annual Report. - Reviews and discusses with the independent public accountants and a representative of the Corporation's financial management the financial information contained in the Corporation's Form 10-QSB Report prior to its filing and the Corporation's earnings announcements prior to release, including significant adjustments, management judgments and accounting estimates, significant new accounting policies and outside auditor disagreements with management. - Conducts special reviews at its own discretion within the parameters of its basic responsibilities or in other areas at the request of the Chairman of the Board or the Board of Directors. - Ensures the disclosure of the Audit Committee charter at least triennially in the annual report to stockholders and in the next annual report to shareholders after any significant amendment to that charter.